 The Board has from time to time granted restricted stock units, or RSU's, to members of Archer's management team.
-The RSUs typically vest, 33% on each of dates falling one, two and three years after the grant date.
-At December 31, 2018 a total of 2,266,400 RSUs was outstanding.
+The RSUs typically vest, 33% on each of the dates falling approximately one, two and three years after the grant date.
+At December 31, 2019 a total of 4,157,364 RSUs was outstanding.

 RSU awards do not receive dividends or carry voting rights during the performance period.
-Accordingly, the fair value of the restricted stock award is the quoted market price of Archer's stock on the date of grant.
+The fair value of the restricted stock award is the quoted market price of Archer's stock on the date of grant.